Video

 Multi-Alignment as Strategy: How Brazil Navigates Between Washington, Beijing, and the Global South

-In a new study for the Middle Powers Project, Oliver Stuenkel explains how Brazil’s self-perception as a “giant by nature” advances its foreign policy with roots in multi‑alignment.
+In a new study for the Middle Powers Project, Oliver Stuenkel explains how Brazil’s self-perception as a “giant by nature” advances its foreign policy with a strategy of multi‑alignment.
 As Brazil strives to balance relationships with both China and the United States and solidify its roles in BRICS and the G20, the country’s autonomy is pressured by great-power rivalry and its regional influence remains limited.
 The Middle Powers Project is in collaboration with the Belfer Center for Science and International Affairs.